Salish School of Spokane seeks to be a supportive partner for other endangered Indigenous language communities and learners.

 We are also training 26 adults in our Salish Language Educator Development (SLED) program, and serving 50 adults in our evening and weekend Salish language classes.

-At the Summer Immersion Symposium, participants will learn about:
+Winter 2025 Immersion Symposium participants will learn about:

 Past Symposiums

-We have had some successes, including the development of an effective fluency transfer system, the training of some new advanced fluent speakers, and the establishment of a successful n̓səl̓xčin̓ immersion school.
+Salish School of Spokane has had success developing an effective fluency transfer system, the training of new advanced fluent speakers, and the establishment of a successful n̓səl̓xčin̓ immersion school.

 Periodically, we offer Immersion Symposiums.
 These symposiums are fundraisers for SSOS, and offer training for other Indigenous language learners and communities.
 Symposiums are offered both at SSOS in Spokane, and on-site with hosting communities.
 The topics of our Immersion Symposiums change depending upon the needs and interests of participants.
 The focus of previous Immersion Symposiums have included: